MyPlate Food Guide

 The grain group includes any food made from wheat, oats, cornmeal, barley, or other grain.
 Bread, tortillas, cereal, rice, and pasta belong in this group.

-At least half of the grains kids eat each day should be whole grains, such as oatmeal, brown rice, and whole wheat bread.
-Whole grains have dietary fiber that helps you feel full and can prevent and treat constipation.
+At least half of the grains kids eat each day should be whole grains, such as oatmeal, brown rice, and whole-wheat bread.
+Whole grains have dietary fiber that helps kids feel full and can prevent and treat constipation.
 Eating a diet rich in whole grains also might decrease the chances of getting heart disease and diabetes.

 Purple = Protein Foods

-Foods that are high in protein help the body build and maintain the tissues of the body.
+Foods that are high in protein help the body build and maintain muscles, skin, blood, and other tissues of the body.
 They also have important vitamins and minerals, like iron.